This post contains affiliate links.

 It is purely a marketing ploy dreamt up by the marketing department to differentiate its company from its competition.
 And not wishing to be seen as inferior, the competition took up the term and ran with it.

-Furthermore, like fine wines, essential oils often smell very different from batch to batch based upon individual growing conditions and distillation processes.
-Further complicating the process.
+Furthermore, like fine wines, essential oils often smell very different from batch to batch based on individual growing conditions and distillation processes which adds a further layer of complication to the process.

 However, if it says lemon but smells of roses, then something is distinctly odd.
 Turn away; it’s a good bet that it’s a fake, or worse, toxic.

-Now rub the oils with your thumbs and feel the difference between the two.
+Now rub the oils with your thumbs and index fingers and see if you can notice any difference between the two.

-Genuine essential oils feel light to the touch, have a little slip, but do not feel greasy.
+Genuine essential oils feel light to the touch and have a little slip, but do not feel greasy.

-However, there are exceptions as Patchouli, German chamomile, Sandalwood, Vetiver are by their nature thick, heavy, and richly colored oils.
+However, there are exceptions such as Patchouli, German chamomile, Sandalwood, and Vetiver as they are by their very nature naturally thick, heavy and richly colored oils.

 Essential oils are not true oils at all, and, unlike oil, when they dry out, they do not leave a ring of oily residue.

-It is this little quirk that we can exploit to expose the fake oils from the genuine.
+It is this little quirk that we can exploit to expose the fake oils from the genuine ones.

 Simply dispense a drop of your pure essential oil on your test paper and leave it to dry.